Life after the armed forces – what’s next for you?

 Why?

-For example, when a plane refuels from a tanker at 20,000 ft, there’s a trained member of the military lying down in the back of the airborne tanker, looking out and steering the refuelling boom towards the nozzle on the approaching jet.
+For example, when a plane refuels from a tanker at 20,000 ft, a trained military member lies down in the back of the airborne tanker, looking out and steering the refueling boom towards the nozzle on the approaching jet.

 If something needs doing, there’s a person trained to do it.